staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

     <img alt="Invite partners" src="https://assets.postman.com/postman-docs/v10/multipartner-workspace-invite-v10-22.jpg">

 1. Enter the partner's name or email.
-Alternatively, you can select **Add from file** to insert a .csv or .txt file containing contact information.
+Alternatively, you can select **Add from file** to insert a CSV or TXT file containing contact information.
 1. Select **Viewer** role.

     > You can optionally select a Partner Lead role checkbox, to enable the partner to invite other partners to the workspace.
 However, Partner Leads can only invite other partners from their domain.